parsaz00/Haskle-Wordle-Clone/prolog/README.md

 2. Ensure SWI-Prolog is Installed: Verify that SWI-Prolog is installed by running: `swipl --version`

 ## Running the program
-1. **Navigate to the Correct Directory**: Ensure you are in the directory where the medical_diagnosis.pl file is located. <br>
+1. Ensure you are in the directory where the medical_diagnosis.pl file is located. <br>
 `cd /path/to/your/directory`

-2. **Start SWI-Prolog**: Launch the SWI-Prolog interpreter by running: `swipl`
+2. Launch the SWI-Prolog interpreter by running: `swipl`

-3. **Load the Program**: Load the `medical_diagnosis.pl` file into the Prolog interpreter: `?- [medical_diagnosis].`
+3. Load the `medical_diagnosis.pl` file into the Prolog interpreter: `?- [medical_diagnosis].`

-4. **Start the Diagnosis**: To begin the diagnosis, enter: `?- start_diagnosis.` <br>
+5. To begin the diagnosis, enter: `?- start_diagnosis.` <br>

-5. **Input Symptoms**: Enter your symptoms as a comma-separated list (e.g., fever, cough, fatigue).
+6. Enter your symptoms as a comma-separated list (e.g., fever, cough, fatigue).
 The program will suggest potential diagnoses based on the symptoms provided.
 + Example:  <br>
 `Please enter your symptoms separated by commas (e.g., fever, cough):`  <br>
 `fever, cough, fatigue`  <br>
-6. **Get Possible Diagnoses**: The program will display the most likely conditions based on the symptoms.
+6. The program will display the most likely conditions based on the symptoms.
 If no exact match is found, it will suggest possible diagnoses and prompt for additional symptoms.

 ## Example Run
 `?- start_diagnosis.` <br>